turingschool/backend-curriculum-site/module2/projects/little_user_stories.md

 And I click "Edit"
 Then my current path should be "/admin/items/:ITEM_ID/edit" And I should be able to update title, description, image, and status

+## Story 25: Admin Orders

+As an Admin
+When I visit the dashboard
+Then I can see a listing of all orders
+And I can see the total number of orders for each status **("Ordered", "Paid", "Cancelled", "Completed")** And I can see a link for each individual order
+And I can filter orders to display by each status type  **("Ordered", "Paid", "Cancelled", "Completed")** And I have links to transition between statuses
+- I can click on "cancel" on individual orders which are "paid" or "ordered"
+- I can click on "mark as paid" on orders that are "ordered"
+- I can click on "mark as completed" on orders that are "paid"

+## Story 26: Analytics Dashboard

+As an admin
+When I visit the admin dashboard
+I can see a link to the analytics dashboard
+When I click the link I am redirected to "/admin/analytics-dashboard"

+## Story 27: User Breakdown

+On the analytics-dashboard
+I see the user who has placed the most orders

+## Story 28: Category Breakdown

+On the analytics-dashboard
+For each category, I see the highest price item for the category and then I see a breakdown of how many orders have been placed for the category.

+## Story 29: Retired Item Analytics

+On the analytics-dashboard
+I see a list of items that have ever been retired, including their item name, current status (retired or active) and total retired count.
+Items should be ordered by how many times they have been retired (retired count).

+## Story 30: Orders by State

+On the analytics-dashboard
+I see a state by state (alphabetically) breakdown of how many **completed** orders were "sent" there.
+I also have a sort button that allows me to arrange my states by order count.